catch of dismay

 I hardly consider that sufficient warning!

-I would hire a note-taker but I it wouldn’t be fair to impose this on anyone else.
+I would hire a note-taker but it would not be fair to impose this on anyone else.

 The idea here is to show four major playing cards from a hypothetical complete set based on a theme, and I chose dangerous or lethal fruit.
 Fruit amuses me, as do unfortunate happenings befalling pitiful beings.
 A full deck might include, as opposing “suits,” dangerous vegetables, or fruit which has qualities other than danger, such as safety (throwing a lemon at a button across the room which deactivates a doomsday laser) or repulsiveness (lemons look kind of dumb).
 I am optimistic about the great amount of possibilities.